 Total Economic Impact Locally

-The economic impact of the university on a six-county region is calculated to be approximately $176 million, according to a study released by the University System of Georgia.
+The economic impact of the university on a six-county region is calculated to be more than $203 million, according to a study released by the University System of Georgia.

 More than 70 percent of GC students receive some form of financial assistance

 Women: basketball, softball, tennis, cross country, soccer, volleyball

 Men: basketball, baseball, tennis, golf, cross country